-The Fund is actively managed and the Investment Manager has discretion to select the Fund's investments.
+The Fund is actively managed and the Investment Manager has discretion to select the Fund's investments and is not constrained by any benchmark (other than those applicable to the underlying funds) in this process.
 In doing so, the Investment Manager will refer to the MSCI All Countries World Index (the "Index") when constructing the Fund's portfolio, and also for risk management purposes to ensure that the active risk (i.e. degree of deviation from the index) taken by the Fund remains appropriate given the Fund's investment objective and policy.
 The Fund is designed to provide investors with a relative gross return in excess of the Index commensurate with a moderate level of risk and intended to exceed applicable management fees over the long term (i.e. 5 years or more).
-The Investment Manager is not bound by the components or weighting of the Index when selecting investments.
+The Investment Manager is not bound by the components or weighting of the Index when selecting investments, nor is the Index reflective of the Fund's ESG Policy.
 The Investment Manager may also use its discretion to invest in securities not included in the Index in order to take advantage of specific investment opportunities.
 However, the geographical scope requirements of the investment objective and policy may have the effect of limiting the extent to which the portfolio holdings will deviate from the Index.
 The Index measures the performance of large- and mid-capitalisation companies in developed countries worldwide.
+The ESG Policy reduces the portfolio of the Fund compared to the Index by at least 20%.
 Further information on the Index can be found at www.msci.com.
-The Index should be used by Shareholders to compare the performance of the Fund.
+The Index should be used by investors to compare the performance of the Fund.